Skip to content

 Google Consent Mode is an API that lets you communicate your visitors' consent status to Google services.
 Instead of blocking Google tags entirely when consent is denied, GCM tells Google to run in a restricted mode - collecting no personal data and using no cookies, but still sending anonymous pings that help with conversion modelling.

-Version 2 of Consent Mode introduces two additional parameters (ad_user_data and ad_personalization) that are required by Google for EEA traffic as of March 2024.
+Version 2 of Consent Mode introduces two additional parameters (ad_user_data and ad_personalization).
+Google requires these parameters under its own platform policies for Google Ads audience building, remarketing, and conversion modelling features for EEA traffic, effective March 2024.

 The 7 Consent Parameters